green-party-dublin-central/nh-web/site/content/post/development-at-former-des-kelly-showrooms.md

 ---
 **\[Update 25-Jan-2022] - Application refused**

 Dublin City Council has confirmed that planning permission has been refused.

-The planning inspector's report is currently not online so grounds for the refusal are not clear at this point.\
-\
+Grounds for refusal:

+* Overall scale will be visually intrusive and overbearing.
+The excessive height and architectural quality together with the materials/windows will likely impact adversely on the character of the surrounding Phibsborough Architectural Conservation Area.
+* Daylight/sunlight on adjoining properties.
+* The development proposes residential accommodation which is considered to be sub-standard.

 **Mixed Development**

 The development comprises: